zealws/procmgr/README.md

 ### Dependencies

-Processes can be chained in an event-driven system:
+Processes can be chained by providing the `after:` field.
+All processes are run in parallel, and will wait for processes which have been marked in their `after` section to finish before starting.

     processes:
     -